St. Andrews University (North Carolina): 2000s – Merger with Webber, name change, and new campuses

-Merger with Webber

 In July 2011, following accreditation issues, St. Andrews and Webber International University announced a merger of the two institutions.
 With the merger, St. Andrews became an additional instructional location of, and a branch of, Webber International.
-Webber is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award degrees at the associate, bachelor and master's levels.
-The merger combined Webber's focus on business programs, four MBA degrees and extensive online options with St. Andrews' focus on undergraduate liberal arts and science programs.
+Webber is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award degrees at the associate, bachelor, and master's levels.
+The merger combined Webber's focus on business programs, four MBA degrees, and extensive online options with St. Andrews' focus on undergraduate liberal arts and science programs.

-Name change

 In September 2011, the college's president, Paul Baldasare Jr., class of 1977, announced the intention to change the name to "St. Andrews University" during the campus' Founders' Day celebration.
 Baldasare cited increased enrollment goals as well as plans to add graduate programs and expand online programs for adult learners as major reasons for the name change.

-New campuses

-In 2020, the institution added a campus in Charlotte, North Carolina.
-In 2021, St. Andrews added two campuses in South Carolina, one in Charleston and one in Columbia.
-In the same year, a Master of Arts in Education was added.
-Dr. Tarun Malik was appointed campus president in March of 2023.
+In 2021, a Master of Arts in Education was added.
+Tarun Malik was appointed campus president in March 2023.

+2025 closure

+On April 25, 2025, Malik announced that Webber International University’s board of trustees has decided to close St. Andrew's University as of May 5, 2025 due to financial issues.

 Campuses

-St. Andrews University has its original campus in Laurinburg, North Carolina.
+St. Andrews University had its original campus in Laurinburg, North Carolina.

 Laurinburg campus (main campus)

-The main campus is located south of downtown Laurinburg, bounded on the west by U.S. Routes 15 and 401.
-There is a lake in the middle of campus.
+The main campus was located south of downtown Laurinburg, bounded on the west by U.S. Routes 15 and 401.
+There was a lake in the middle of campus.

 On the western side of the campus is the Morgan-Jones Science Building, Avinger Auditorium, the Morgan Liberal Arts Building, the DeTamble Library, and the Vardell Building.
 There is a bridge from one side of the lake to an island to the other side of the lake.
 On the eastern side of the campus is the Willam Henry Belk student center, where the Crossroads Cafeteria, student store, student mailboxes, and Office of Student Affairs are located.
 On the south side of this end of campus are four dorms, Concord, Granville, Wilmington, and Albemarle.
 On the north side are four more dorms, Winston-Salem, Pate, Mecklenburg, and Orange.
 Pate houses the Student Health & Wellness Center.
 Across from the Belk Center is the P.E.
 Building.
 On the far north end of campus, there are the athletic fields.
 The Equestrian Center is located off campus, approximately 2 miles south.

 The campus was listed on the National Register of Historic Places in 2016.

-Extension campuses
+Extension campus

-In 1990, St. Andrews launched its first satellite campus at Sandhills Community College for adult learners.
-St. Andrews also has campuses in Charlotte, NC, Charleston, SC, and Columbia, SC.
+In 1990, St. Andrews launched its first satellite campus in Pinehurst at Sandhills Community College for adult learners.